aarongraybill/ggchameleon/README.md

 [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html)
-syntax while automatically theming your plots with user-specified or algorithmically determined colors and fonts. ggchameleon balances unobtrusiveness with reprodroducibility, allowing the user to save a `chameleon.yml` file which stores customized ggplot theming without requiring the user to write extra code to fetch this theming.
+syntax while automatically theming your plots with user-specified or algorithmically determined colors and fonts. ggchameleon balances unobtrusiveness with reproducibility, allowing the user to save a `chameleon.yml` file which stores customized ggplot theming without requiring the user to write extra code to fetch this theming.